Who Is This Credit Card Best For?

 - Roadside assistance hotline

-U.S. Bank earned just an “About Average” rating in the 2018 J.D.
-Power credit card customer satisfaction survey.
-However, cardholders have 24/7 access to U.S.-based customer service, as well as a mobile app and online banking.
-Those who enroll in online banking can also access their free TransUnion credit score.
+U.S. Bank earned just an “About Average” rating in the 2019 J.D.
+Power Credit Card Satisfaction Study.
+Cardholders have 24/7 access to U.S.-based customer service, as well as a mobile app and online banking.
+You’ll get complimentary access to your TransUnion credit score, too.

 U.S. Bank Altitude Reserve Visa Infinite Card’s Fees

 The U.S. Bank Altitude Reserve Visa Infinite Card has the typical fees you’d find among similar cards.
-Other than the large annual fee, however, the others can be avoided with responsible credit behavior.
+Other than the large annual fee, however, you can avoid other fees like interest with responsible credit behavior.